bjornenxyz/bear-MD/README.md

 ## Basic technical information

 Built in support for prismjs, prismcss and DOMpurify by automatically checking if they're loaded and if so, applying them to the output.
+It also has built in support for measurement data, allowing you to see and check the complete network chain and load times of each markdown file.

+**Loading the parser:** is simple, just add it to a `script` tag within your document like this; `<script src="parser.js"></script>` and you're done.

+Loops through the document to find any and all `data-md-src` within a `div` tag to loada and render one or more markdown document. **Example:** `<div data-md-src="document.md"></div>` and yes, you can assign whatever class you want to this without the parser interferring.

 * Asynchronous Handling (Async/Await): The code utilizes async function and await fetch() (introduced in ES2017) to handle asynchronous data seamlessly without getting stuck in complex callback chains.